NZMSA/2019-Phase-2/Advanced Features/SignalR/README.md

 }
 ```

-Here, we are defining a signalR client-side method *Connect*, which gets executed when the method of the same name in our backend signalR hub gets called.
+Here, we are defining a signalR client-side method *Connected*, which gets executed when the method of the same name in our backend signalR hub gets called.
 Look at ``BroadcastMessage()`` method in the backend ``SignalrHub.cs`` you will see that:

 ```js
 await Clients.All.SendAsync("Connected");